moradi12/Recipe-Book/README.md

-# AllrecipesV2
+# Recipe Book

-AllrecipesV2 is a web application that helps users explore and manage a variety of recipes.
+Recipe Book is a web application that helps users explore and manage a variety of recipes.
 Built using a **TypeScript frontend** and a **Java Spring Boot backend**, it offers a modern and efficient way to discover, organize, and share culinary inspiration.

 ## Table of Contents